Exhilarating. Romantic. Dramatic.

 Winter wave watching breaks at Bosinver

-And there’s no better feeling than the warm glow you get when you come indoors after getting up close and personal with Mother Nature.
+There’s no better feeling than the warm glow you get when you come indoors after getting up close and personal with Mother Nature.
 All our cottages are snug and cosy, so light the fire, cuddle up on the sofa and relax.
 And if you happen to have a nice bottle of red wine handy, even better…

 December and January are usually the best months for storm chasing in Cornwall.
 Dogs are also allowed on most beaches until Easter, so it could be the perfect opportunity for a dog friendly break in Cornwall.